Inside the Systems

 What Insurance Denials Are Meant to Do

 Denials enforce the boundaries of what insurance covers.
 Your policy doesn't cover everything; it covers specific benefits under specific conditions.
-Denials occur when claims fall outside those boundaries—or at least when the insurer believes they do.
+Denials occur when claims fall outside those boundaries — or at least when the insurer believes they do.

 From the insurer's perspective, denials prevent inappropriate utilization.
 Paying for everything without review would increase costs and premiums.
 Denials are a cost control mechanism, ensuring that payment flows only to covered, appropriate care.

 The appeals process provides recourse when denials are wrong.
 Recognizing that automated systems and human reviewers make mistakes, regulators require insurers to offer appeals.
 The appeals system is meant to correct errors and provide due process.
+Under ACA Section 2719, all non-grandfathered health plans must provide both internal appeal and external review processes for adverse benefit determinations.

 How Insurance Denials and Appeals Actually Work in Practice

 Denial triggers: Claims can be denied for many reasons.
 Common causes include: services not covered under your plan, services deemed not medically necessary, missing prior authorization, coding or billing errors, out-of-network providers without out-of-network benefits, and exhausted benefit limits.
+Data from HealthCare.gov plans shows denial rates ranging from 12% to 20% depending on the insurer and plan type.

 Internal appeal: The first appeal level is internal, reviewed by the insurer.
 You submit a request explaining why the denial was wrong, often with supporting documentation from your provider.
 A different reviewer examines the case.
 Internal appeals must usually be filed within 180 days.
+The insurer must complete its internal review within 30 days for non-urgent cases and 72 hours for urgent cases.

 External review: If the internal appeal fails, you can request external review by an independent third party.
 External reviewers aren't employed by the insurer and can overturn denials.
 This level is particularly valuable for medical necessity denials, where an independent medical opinion may differ from the insurer's.
+When patients do pursue external review, studies indicate they win approximately 40% to 50% of the time, a success rate that underscores how often initial denials are overturned.

 Expedited appeals: When delays could seriously harm your health, expedited appeals provide faster decisions.
 These are available for urgent situations where waiting for standard timelines would be dangerous.